 There are 8 strategic boards overseen by the Business Transformation Board to drive transformation at pace and achieve positive outcomes.
-Boards are progressing and are subject to scrutiny through 'deep dive' sessions, financial challenges of the underlying budget gap pose a significant challenge for benefits realisation.
-This has resulted in the evaluation of this issue increasing from Medium in Q2 to High in Q3.
-Work is progressing to develop the Medium Term Financial Strategy which will inform the delivery of this transformation programme.
+Boards are progressing and are subject to scrutiny through 'deep dive' sessions.
+The financial challenges of the underlying budget gap pose a significant challenge for benefits realisation.
+Council agreed to a solution to balance the 2022/23 budget, however the increased costs associated with delivering change and transformation require longer term financial solutions.
+This has resulted in the evaluation of this issue increasing from High in Q3 to Critical in Q4.